京都大学 情報学研究科 知能情報学専攻 2023年8月実施 専門科目 S-3

 (4)

 Assume that each sample follows a multivariate normal distribution.
-Based on the form of the probability density function of the multivariate normal distribution, it is better to classify the sample into the class with the smaller Mahalanobis distance calculated using the method in Q3.
+Based on the form of the probability density function of the multivariate normal distribution (assuming the samples of each class form a multivariate normal distribution respectively), it is better to classify the sample into the class with the smaller Mahalanobis distance calculated using the method in Q3.